Skip to main content

 In other words, they’re specifically designed to smell and taste good, to be very discreet, and to make them look cool.
 Tell them why this marketing ploy is dangerous and why they shouldn’t fall for it.
 If you need more information on e-cigarettes and some very relevant statistics about teen vaping, check out this article by the Child Mind Institute.

-Step 4: Set clear boundaries.
+Set clear boundaries

 As much as teens think they're ready for adulthood, they aren't.
 While parenting isn't the same as when they were younger, it's just as important to have structure as kids get older.
 The tween and teen years are tough, which is why having structure and setting clear boundaries is vital.
 Make sure your teenager understands vaping is just as unacceptable as smoking.

-Step 5: Avoid setting inappropriate punishments.
+Avoid setting inappropriate punishments

 Whenever teens mess up, it's important to keep the consequences appropriate to the action.
 For example, if they miss curfew, they can’t go out for the next week, or their curfew is now an hour earlier for the next month.
 An inappropriate response to a missed curfew might be taking away their cell phone for two months or cutting off their internet access for good.

-Step 6: Dole out appropriate penalties.
+Dole out appropriate penalties

-The appropriate punishment for vaping is a little tricky than missing curfew.
+The appropriate punishment for vaping is a little more tricky than missing a curfew.
 You don’t want to freak out and stomp the e-cigarette in front of them.
 Nor do you want to sneak into their room when they’re away and just hide the thing forever.
 If they only vape occasionally or have only used it once, take away the vape before it becomes a bigger problem.

 Take away some privileges temporarily, like access to the car if they drive, having friends over, going over to friends’ houses, or getting to use their laptop for fun.
 If you’ve discovered or if they’ve confessed that they have a nicotine addiction, then the way out might look a little different.